apache/accumulo-website/_docs-2/administration/in-depth-install.md

 Accumulo processes each write to a set of log files.
 By default, these logs are found at directory set by `ACCUMULO_LOG_DIR` in [accumulo-env.sh].

-## Audit
+### Audit Logging

-Accumulo has a robust and fully configurable audit logger that logs most table actions, both successful and failed attempts.
-Audit logs are managed through the slf4j named logger `org.apache.accumulo.audit`.
-The logger can be added to an existing logging framework or the sample file  `conf/log4j-service.properties` can be used to provide basic audit logging.
+Accumulo logs many user-initiated actions, and whether they succeeded or failed, to an slf4j logger named `org.apache.accumulo.audit`.
+This logger can be configured in the user's logging framework (such as log4j or logback).
+In the tarball, the configuration file `conf/log4j-service.properties` demonstrates basic audit logging with example configuration options for log4j.

 ## Recovery